Convert Pounds to Kilograms

 When do you need to convert between Pounds and Kilograms?

-The base unit of mass in the International System of Units (SI), defined since 2019 by fixing the numerical value of the Planck constant.
+The SI base unit of mass per ISO 80000-3 §3-4 and BIPM SI Brochure 9th edition, redefined in 2019 by fixing the Planck constant h = 6.
 Pound and Kilogram are both weight units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.